 The Research Councils are also important funders of cancer research.
 The research councils are independent bodies funded by the Department of Trade and Industry via the Office of Science and Innovation.

-The Medical Research Council (MRC) is the other main agency through which the Government support biomedical research.
-The MRC is an independent body funded by the Department for Innovation, Universities and Skills.
-It funds a large portfolio of cancer research.
-Since 2001, the major funders of cancer research in the UK, including the Department and the MRC, have worked in partnership to streamline cancer research in the UK for the benefit of cancer patients.
-This partnership, the National Cancer Research Institute (NCRI), has the role of maintaining strategic oversight of cancer research in the UK, identifying gaps and opportunities, and co-ordinating the funding activities of the partner organisations.
+Since 2001, the major funders of cancer research in the United Kingdom, including the Department and the Medical Research Council, have been working in partnership to streamline cancer research in the UK for the benefit of cancer patients.
+This partnership, the National Cancer Research Institute (NCRI), has the role of maintaining strategic oversight of cancer research in the UK, identifying gaps and opportunities and co-ordinating the funding activities of the partner organisations.

 The NCRI's most recent strategic analysis of the directly funded cancer research supported by Government and charities showed that, as at 1 April 2004, 19 per cent. of total funding was dedicated to supporting research on cancer treatment.
 The analysis forms part of the Institute's three-year progress report 2001-04 and is available at www.ncri.org.uk.